 New Zealand's Strong+ Macro Profile reflects the country's high economic strength, very high institutional and government financial strength, and low susceptibility to event risk.
 Overall, strong institutions and policy effectiveness mitigate external and domestic vulnerabilities related to high reliance on external financing and elevated household debt.
-We expect real GDP to grow 4% in 2022 and 3% in 2023.
+We expect real GDP to grow 1.3% in 2023 and in 2024.

-A significant pick-up in inflation as a result of ongoing supply chain issues, rising global commodity prices, and domestic supply factors has dampened economic sentiment, following the strong rebound in economic activity when pandemic restrictions were withdrawn.
+Inflation has increased to well above the central bank's target as a result of ongoing supply chain issues, rising global commodity prices, and domestic supply factors, that has dampened economic sentiment, following the strong rebound in economic activity when pandemic restrictions were withdrawn.
 Tightening monetary policy is expected to counter surging inflation and moderate economic growth.
-Labour markets remain tight with unemployment standing at 3.3% as at June 2022, and inflated commodity prices provide a tailwind to several key export industries.
-House prices have begun contracting from their peak in December 2021, after growing 27% in 12 months.
+Labour markets remain tight with unemployment standing at 3.4% as at March 2023, below its pre-pandemic average of approximately 4%.
+This has translated to some upward pressure on wages, albeit below the rate of inflation.
+House prices have contracted 13% in the previous 12 months, although this followed 27% growth in the 12 months to December 2021.

-Further improvement in banks' asset quality are unlikely as rising interest rates could reduce buffers built by borrowers or put some borrowers under financial pressure.
-However, low unemployment and low loan to value ratios on home loans should provide buffers to asset quality risk.
+Banks' asset quality is likely to weaken as rising interest rates and high inflation place borrowers under financial strain and erode their saving buffers that strengthened during the pandemic.
+However, strong labour market conditions, particularly low unemployment, in addition to low loan to value ratios on home loans should provide a buffer to asset quality risk.

-New Zealand banks have been lengthening the term structure of their market funding for a number of years, and this will greatly offset the risk of New Zealand banks' relatively heavy dependence on wholesale funding, especially from offshore markets.
+New Zealand banks have been lengthening the term structure of their market funding for a number of years, and this will greatly offset the risk of New Zealand banks' dependence on wholesale funding, especially from offshore markets.